Omaha Beach: Initial assault

 Despite these preparations, very little went according to plan.
 Ten landing craft were swamped by the rough seas before they reached the beach, and several others stayed afloat only because their passengers bailed water out with their helmets.
 Seasickness was prevalent among the troops waiting offshore.
 On the 16th RCT front, the landing boats passed struggling men in life preservers and on rafts, survivors of the DD tanks which had sunk in the rough sea.
 Navigation of the landing vehicles was made difficult by the smoke and mist obscuring the landmarks they were to use in guiding themselves in, while a strong current pushed them continually eastward.

-As the boats approached to within a few hundred yards of the shore, they came under increasingly intense fire from automatic weapons and artillery.
+As the boats approached to within a few hundred meters of the shore, they came under increasingly intense fire from automatic weapons and artillery.
 The force only then discovered the ineffectiveness of the pre-landing bombardment.
 The bombers, facing overcast conditions, had been ordered to implement a pre-arranged plan to compensate for decreased accuracy.
 The center of targeting was displaced inland to assure the safety of the landing allied troops.
 As a result, there was little or no damage to the beach defenses.